cvoight/qblint-static-app/content/privacy-policy.md

 # Privacy Policy

+## Google API Services User Data Policy

+The use of information received from Google APIs by qblint will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.
+The information received from Google APIs is never communicated to any application, server, or directory outside of the Google Drive™ folder you specify.

 ## Personal Data Access, Use, and Storage

 In order to use the qblint add-on, the add-on must access and process data in your Google Drive™.
 The qblint add-on only interacts with folders and documents that you choose.
 Your personal data is processed under your Google™ user credentials and is never transmitted to any outside server or entity.
 The security and sharing settings for the personal data qblint interacts with are never changed.